prakhar7017/blueprint-analyzer/README.md

    pip install -r requirements.txt
    ```

-   On first run, Ultralytics downloads `yolov8n-seg.pt` (pretrained COCO weights) and exports it to ONNX automatically.
+   On first run, Ultralytics downloads **`yolov8s-seg.pt`** (small segmentation, pretrained COCO weights) and exports it to ONNX automatically.

    PDF uploads: the first page is rasterized at **300 DPI** (see `utils._pdf_first_page_to_bytes`).